-1. Removal.
+- 1. Removal.
 The school district shall remove a driver who has engaged in prohibited conduct from safety-sensitive functions.
-A driver shall not be permitted to return to safety-sensitive functions until and unless the return-to-duty requirements of federal DOT regulations have been completed.

-2. Referral, Evaluation, and Treatment
+A driver shall not be permitted to return to safety-sensitive functions until and unless the return-to-duty requirements of federal DOT regulations have been completed. - 2.
+Referral, Evaluation, and Treatment - a.
+A driver or driver applicant who has engaged in prohibited conduct

-- a.
-A driver or driver applicant who has engaged in prohibited conduct shall be provided a listing of SAPs readily available to the driver or applicant and acceptable to the school district. - b.
-If the school district offers a driver an opportunity to return to a DOT safety-sensitive duty following a violation, the driver must be evaluated by an SAP and the driver is required to successfully comply with the SAP's evaluation recommendations (education, treatment, follow-up evaluation(s), and/or ongoing services).
-The school district is not required to provide an SAP evaluation or any subsequent recommended education or treatment. - b.
-The school district will offer a driver an opportunity to return to a DOT safety-sensitive duty following an employee's first positive test result on a confirmatory test if no reasons independent of the first test result for discharge exist.
-Otherwise, the school district may choose, but is not required, to provide an SAP evaluation or any subsequent recommended education or treatment. - c.
+- shall be provided a listing of SAPs readily available to the driver or applicant and acceptable to the school district. - b.
+If the school district offers a driver an opportunity to return to a DOT safety-sensitive duty following a violation, the driver must be evaluated by a SAP and the driver is required to successfully comply with the SAP's evaluation recommendations (education, treatment, follow-up evaluation(s), and/or ongoing services).
+The school district is not required to provide a SAP evaluation or any subsequent recommended education or treatment. - c.
 Drivers are responsible for payment for SAP evaluations and services unless a collective bargaining agreement or employee benefit plan provides otherwise. - d.
 Drivers who engage in prohibited conduct also are required to comply with follow-up testing requirements.